rajan624/authentication_app/README.md

 This is a user authentication system that allows users to sign up, sign in, sign out, reset their password, and use Google login/signup for social authentication.
 The system ensures that passwords are securely stored in the database by encrypting them.
 Additionally, it includes a bonus feature for password recovery in case a user forgets their password.

+Check out the live version of the project: <a href="https://auth-app-ewpr.onrender.com/login" target="_blank">Authentication App</a>

 - [Installation](#installation)